hornbill/goLDAPUserImport/README.md

 The name of the Site in Hornbill must match the value of the Attribute in LDAP.
 * Enabled - Turns on or off the Lookup of Sites
 * Attribute - The LDAP Attribute to use for the name of the Site

+#### OrgLookup
+The name of the Organization in Hornbill must match the value of the Attribute in LDAP.

+* Enabled - Turns on or off the Lookup of Orgnisations
+* Attribute - The LDAP Attribute to use for the name of the Site ,Any value wrapped with [] will be treaded ad an LDAP field
+* Type - The Organisation Type (0=general ,1=team ,2=department ,3=costcenter ,4=division ,5=company)
+* Membership - The Organisation Membership the users will be added with (member,teamLeader,manager)
+* TasksView - If set true, then the user can view tasks assigned to this group
+* TasksAction - If set true, then the user can action tasks assigned to this group.

 # execute
 Command Line Parameters